zombinator1/sms-protection/README.md

 ![img.png](workflow.png)

-## 5. Running the app
+## 5. Running and testing the app

 Make sure you are using Java 21.

 Application utilizes JOOQ to communicate with database.

 1. Run `setup.sh` to initialize postgres DB and generate JOOQ classes.
-Classes should be in `./target/generated-sources/jooq`.
+Classes should be present in `./target/generated-sources/jooq`.
 2. You can run spring boot tests.
 Tests utilizes Testcontainers and WireMock.
-3. You can't test it with Postman etc. External service is not accessible.
+3. You can't test `api/sms/check-fishing` endpoint with Postman.
+External service is not accessible.
 No separate container is implemented for that case.

+Creating a .jar.
+1. `setup.sh`
+2. `mvn clean install`

 ## 6. Dockerfile & deployment

-Dockerfile does not work.
-Database connection is not correctly configured.
-Proper config must be provided (especially for specific deployments).
+You can run the application by invoking `docker compose up` in a root directory.
+(Don't forget to generate a .jar before).

+Note: Real url and api-key to WebRisk API is not configured in `compose.yml`.
+Didn't want to spend money on it.